Hangover Helper Ramen

 I have tried running, hot yoga to sweat it out, Tylenol, aspirin, Gatorade, tons of water, coffee, drinking a bloody Mary, those hangover pills they sell at gas stations, you name it, but nothing really works very well other than time.

-And getting some food into my system like this light yet comforting ramen bowl.
+And getting lots of water and some food into my system like this light yet comforting ramen bowl.

 It’s perfect for helping you feel a bit more like yourself.
 Not saying it will cure your hangover but it can help.